Virtual Security And The High-Tech Locksmith

-Vandalism and theft, burglaries and break-ins, damage, destruction and arson have been part of the history of human civilisation as much as beautiful music, artistic monuments and life saving medicine.
+Vandalism and theft, burglaries and break-ins, damage, destruction, and arson have been part of the history of human civilization as much as beautiful music, artistic monuments and life-saving medicine.
 Where ever people settled the land and built homes and businesses, vandals and usurpers followed in earnest.
 The larger the cities of the World grew the more of their prosperity and resources had to be protected from the lawless.
-Large cities like Chicago, Brussels, London and Perth, to name a few, have organised associations and guilds of Locksmiths and Key makers.
+Large cities like Chicago, Brussels, London, and Perth, to name a few, have organized associations and guilds of Locksmiths and Key makers.
 The importance of the locksmiths and their services have every grown along with the progress of human life everywhere.

 And now the computer geek displays a great deal of confidence in his abilities to provide internet security.
 He often boasts of the elaborate amount of encrypted protection on his own equipment he has at home, throwing challenges to his friends and rivals alike to hack and crack his codes and compromise his work.
-He forgets that his expensive equipment lies in the basement protected only by a rusted lock on a back door ages old.
-When he gets home, he finds everything gone and a note advising he invest in better physical safe-guarding of his tools that allow him to safe-guard the virtual environment.
+He forgets that his expensive equipment lies in the basement protected only by a rusted lock on a backdoor ages old.
+When he gets home, he finds everything has gone and a note advising he invest in the better physical safeguarding of his tools that allow him to safeguard the virtual environment.
 How the techie now regrets not heeding the advice of peers and investing in the services of a locksmith as much as his own clients invest in his virtual security services.